aashere/BDAD_Violet_Noise/README.md

 The data is stored in `/user/jl11257/big_data_project/traces/demo/morningsample`

+**Please Note: The zip file must be unpacked in the top level directory on PEEL.
+If it is not unpacked at the top level directory, the demo will not work.**

 #### To run the demo, simply run `source runscripts/demo.sh` in your home user directory.

-If you wish to re-run the demo, you may will want to run the following command first.
+If you wish to re-run the demo, you will want to run the following command first.

 `hdfs dfs -rm -r /user/$(whoami)/violetnoisesummary`